Evaluation of missing data mechanisms in two and three dimensional incomplete tables

 It can be shown that perfect fits for fully and partially observed counts occur under Model C1 and not under Models C2, C3 and C4 (see Ghosh and Vellaisamy (2016b)).
 This implies the MLE's are $\widehat{\pi}_{ijk1} = y_{ijk1}/N$ and $\widehat{\pi}_{+jk2} = y_{+jk2}/N$.
 Hence, the estimators of the various response and non-response odds under Model C1 are as follows.

-The MLE's of the response and the non-response odds under non-perfect fit models are more involved than those under perfect fit models.
+The MLE's of the response and the non-response odds under non-perfect fit models are some functions of those under perfect fit models.
 For example, the estimated cell probabilities under Model C4 (see Ghosh and Vellaisamy (2016b)) are

 Hence, the MLE's of the above odds under Model C4 are